mrbackend/java-trampoline/docs/user-guide.md

 could become very unbalanced, leaning either to the left or the right.

-Now, a tail recursive algorithm can always be rewritten as a loop (see [Wikiedia: Tail call](https://en.wikipedia.org/wiki/Tail_call)), but this tree traversal is not, and can't be rewritten to be, tail recursive.
-To make it stack safe, we can either rewrite the algorithm to use an explicit stack that resides on the heap, or &mdash;
+Now, a tail recursive algorithm can always be rewritten as a loop (see [Wikiedia: Tail call](https://en.wikipedia.org/wiki/Tail_call)), but tree traversal is not, and can't be rewritten to be, tail recursive.
+To make it stack safe, we must either rewrite the algorithm to use an explicit stack that resides on the heap, or &mdash;

 ## Use a trampoline